tesfanur/alama-js-fullstack-bootcamp/README.md

 -   Unable to push/pull/fetch code from remote repository while working in proxy based internet connection.
 Configuration of git to work with proxy setting
 -   Frustrated at first but finally got a solution after googling for the problem I face.
 Just by using ``` git config --global http.proxy http://localhost:61521```
 - Couldn't work with flat and flatMap array methods.
-They returns TypeError: undefined function(may this be due to my node version?)
+They return TypeError: undefined function(may this be due to my node version?)
 Eventually I have got a solution by defining a prototype property for array object as:
 ```
 //Array.prototype.flatMap() polyfill: source: https://blog.travismclarke.com/post/flatmap-vs-map/